richtastic/ff/src/3DR/wiki/dense.md

 DENSE error correction:
-- if a neighbor is matched, but the score is poorer than a new match, can the match be un-joined?
+x if a neighbor is matched, but the score is poorer than a new match, can the match be un-joined?
 	- use RANK score ?
-	- use SAD score ?
+	- use SAD score [better?]
-	- does this increase processing time?
+	- is this worth increases processing time?